 The Board has established a process for stockholders and other interested persons to send communications to directors.
-Stockholders who wish to communicate with the Board as a whole or to non-employee directors, may send communications in writing to: Kathryn Marinello, Chair, Concentrix Corporation, 39899 Balentine Drive, Suite 235, Newark, California 94560 or Allison Leopold Tilley, Pillsbury Winthrop Shaw Pittman LLP, 2550 Hanover Street, Palo Alto, California 94304.
-Stockholders must include their name and address in the written communication and indicate whether they are a stockholder of Concentrix or other interested person.
-Ms. Marinello and Ms. Leopold Tilley will review any communication received from a stockholder or other interested person, and all material communications from stockholders or other interested persons will be forwarded to the appropriate director or directors or Board committee based on the subject matter.
+Stockholders and other interested persons who wish to communicate with the Board as a whole or to individual non-employee directors, may send communications in writing to: Kathryn Marinello, Chair, Concentrix Corporation, 39899 Balentine Drive, Suite 235, Newark, California 94560 or Allison Leopold Tilley, Pillsbury Winthrop Shaw Pittman LLP, 2550 Hanover Street, Palo Alto, California 94304.
+All communications must include the name and address of the sender in the written communication and indicate whether they are a stockholder of Concentrix or other interested person.
+Ms. Marinello and Ms. Leopold Tilley will review any communication received from a stockholder or other interested persons will be forwarded to the appropriate director or directors or Board committee based on the subject matter.